Press & Media Kit — 24 Hour Home Care NJ + Sofia Elmer

 - Languages supported by caregiver pool: English, Spanish (regional variants), Polish, Russian, Italian, Hindi, Punjabi, Tagalog, Korean, Mandarin, Arabic

-Sofia Elmer is the Director of Care at 24 Hour Home Care NJ.
+Sofia Elmer is the Registered Nurse at 24 Hour Home Care NJ.
 She takes every first family call personally — no answering service, no callback queue, no screening tier.
 Her line is (908) 912-6342.
 Sofia coordinates active home care cases across all 11 NJ counties and is the agency’s voice on family caregiver burnout, hospital discharge coordination, dementia placement decisions, live-in versus 24-hour rotating economics, and the private-pay home care market.
 Her full bio is at /sofia-elmer.

 Quotable Sofia — Pre-Cleared Quotes for Editorial Use